vaiibhav75/toDoApp/Readme.md

         - `MONGODB_URI`: URI for connecting to your MongoDB database.
         - `JWT_SECRET`: Secret key for JWT token generation.

-5. Start the application:
+5. Start the frontend:

-`npm start`
+`npm run dev`

 ## Contributing